looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 You can find these three files in the editor, in the _**assets/models/**_ folder.
 In this chapter, we'll load **_Parrot.glb_**, **_Flamingo.glb_**, and **_Stork.glb_** and then add the bird-shaped meshes each file contains to our scene.
 In the next chapter, we'll show you how to play the flying animation that is included with each bird.

-If you're working locally rather than using the inline code editor, {{< link path="/book/introduction/prerequisites/#a-web-server" title="you'll need to set up a webserver" >}}.
+If you're working locally rather than using the inline code editor, [you'll need to set up a webserver]({{< relref "/book/introduction/prerequisites#a-web-server" >}} "you'll need to set up a webserver").
 Otherwise, due to browser security restrictions, you won't be able to load these files from your hard drive.

 {{% aside  %}}